 It was a nervy last 20 minutes for the home side as Hull pushed for a late equaliser, but the Villains hung on to claim all three points, which moves them up to third.

-Weimann played a significant role in the opener and the Austrian got on the score sheet shortly after the half-hour mark.
+Weimann played a significant role in the opener and the Austrian got on the scoresheet shortly after the half-hour mark.

 Kieran Richardson cut the ball back from the left and Weimann, who netted twice in the corresponding fixture last season, put Villa in control.

-Hull rallied in the second half and pulled one back through Nikica Jelavic, but the damage had been done as Paul Lambert's men continued their unbeaten Premier League start to the season and banished memories of the midweek League Cup defeat to Leyton Orient.
+Hull rallied in the second half and pulled one back through Nikica Jelavic, but the damage had been done as Paul Lambert's men continued their unbeaten Premier League start to the season and banished memories of their midweek League Cup defeat to Leyton Orient.